Charitable solicitation registration is not optional. It’s the law.

 - Lost donations or grants

 Meeting state charitable solicitation requirements can be challenging and time-consuming; however, it is necessary.
 Taking a proactive approach to charitable solicitation registration will help you ensure compliance and avoid negative consequences.
 Need help with fundraising registration?
-A KNN partner can help - connect with Harbor Compliance or Affinity Fundraising Registration.
+A KNN partner can help - connect with Harbor Compliance.

 - Kentucky Office of the Attorney General